-Note 15-Leases
+Note 14-Leases and IT subscriptions

 The Agency leases certain facilities under noncancelable leases.
-The lease agreements quality as other than short-term leases under GASB 87 and, therefore, have been recorded at the present value of the future minimum lease payments as of the date of their inception.
-The leases have various terms, with maturity ranging from 2023 through 2030.
+The lease agreements have been recorded at the present value of the future minimum lease payments as of the date of their inception.
+The leases have various terms, with maturity ranging from 2023 through 2038.
 The leases have discount rates ranging from 1.098% to 3.847%.
 As a lessee, the Agency recognized lease assets and lease liabilities on the statement of net position.
-See Notes 5 and Note 13 for further information.
+See Note 5 for further information.